BSOC 103 - Course Meaning, Scope & Why This Paper Is Worth Doing

 Culture Starts Where Nature Stops

-This famous idea explains the transformation of human beings through biological processes:
+This famous idea explains the transformation of human beings through biological processes:- Biological reproduction - social reproduction (rules of marriage)

 - Natural growth - cultural upbringing (the norms)